 Types of Passports in India

 The Ministry of External Affairs of the Republic of India is responsible for issuing a passport to the citizens of India.
-According to the Passports Act of 1967, it allows the individual who holds it to travel abroad and can be used as proof of Indian citizenship.
+According to the Passports Act of 1967,a passport allows the individual who holds it to travel abroad and serves as an official travel document issued by the Government of India.

-There are various types of Indian passports and each one has its respective significance.
+There are various types of Indian passports, and each one has its respective significance.
 These passports are issued to individuals depending on their occupation.
-Let us learn more about these various passports available in India.

 Check Your Free Credit Score Now